-The College generated positive cash flows which resulted in ending cash balance increase of 3.4% for the fiscal year ended 2016.
-The increase in 2016 is primarily attributable to the operating expense savings in salaries and benefits, lower than anticipated disbursements of Federal financial aid, and increase in federal grant revenue.
-The increase in 2015 is attributable to the operating expense savings in salaries and lower than anticipated disbursements of Federal financial aid.
+The College generated positive cash flows which resulted in ending unrestricted cash balance increase of 9.5% for the fiscal year ended 2017.
+The increase in 2017 is primarily attributable to the reduction of cash used by operating activities due to increased operating receipts from tuition and fees, grants and sales and service of educational activities.